RESETHACKER-COMMUNITY/Resources/Write-ups/writeups.md

-This contains the write-ups on IT sectors.
+This contains the Reports, disclosed, write-ups on IT sectors.

 Index | Reports
 --- | ---